Galaxy Tab A 10.1 (2016)with S Pen review: portable Samsung great for sketching

 No haptic (vibrational) feedback

-Thumbs-up for the Galaxy Tab A with S Pen as a digital sketchbook.
+This Samsung Galaxy Tab A with S Pen 10.1 (2016) with S Pen review is a thumbs up: it’s a great little digital sketchbook.
 This is a fine entry-level art tablet that offers useful apps such as ArtRage and Sketchbook Pro as well as many others.
 The size and aspect ratio make it good to draw, read, and write on.
-The colors are bright.
+Colors are bright.

 In addition to reading this Galaxy Tab A with S Pen review, you might want to check out the Galaxy Note 10.1 with S Pen review if you want a more high-end version with better screen resolution.